rumekk/rumekk/README.md

 ###

 <p align="left">My name is Bernard and I'm Computer Science student with passion to coding and computer science.
 Here you can find some of my projects.
 I'm trying to stay open-minded and find my path in this tech world.
-Right now, I'm delving deeper into backend development and cyber security.</p>
+Right now, I'm delving deeper into software development and cyber security.</p>

 ###